open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 (PR), run `npm run fix:all` on your local machine and commit the changes.

-If you run into errors or [failed PR checks](/docs/contributing/pr-checks), read about our style guide below and what you can do to fix certain common issues.
+If you run into errors or [failed PR checks](/docs/contributing/pr-checks), read about our style guide and learn what you can do to fix certain common issues.

 {{% /alert %}}